innot/argparseDecorator/docs/source/usage.rst

     optional arguments:
       --datetime DATETIME DATETIME

 which does look ugly and is not as descriptive.
-Here the :code:`:metavar` directive can be used to assign more descriptive names to the arguments of :code:`--datetime`, e.g.:
+Here the ``:metavar`` directive can be used to assign more descriptive names to the arguments of ``--datetime``, e.g.:

 .. code-block:: python